 Our Training Farms and Services

 We are operating seven farms across four counties in Southern West Virginia.
-Four of these farms are currently in full operation and three are in development.
+Three farms are currently in operation.
 These farms serve as training sites for our crew members and members of the community.
 We work with a wide variety of partners on these sites to develop cost-effective production techniques that can be readily adopted by producers in the coalfields while also providing fresh, affordable food for communities.

 West Edge Factory (Wayne County)

 Our West Edge urban farm is a year-round diversified vegetable farm located at the West Edge Factory in the Westmoreland neighborhood of Huntington.
 Our facilities include two repurposed high tunnels, an indoor microgreens room, and multiple cold storage rooms and a loading dock for our food hub.
 We often hold public workshops at this location on topics ranging from high tunnel production to wholesale grading to microgreens production.

 We operate a year-round diversified farm at Lincoln County High School in partnership with the Lincoln County High School FFA program.
 This farm includes a hydroponic tomato greenhouse, another greenhouse used for spring and fall plant sales, 2 high tunnels used for vegetable production, an aquaculture facility, and pastured poultry production.
 Our partnership allows high school students, community members, and Refresh Appalachia crew members to have training on a diverse set of production techniques.
 Some products from these operations are sourced to the local school.

 In partnership with the Williamson Health and Wellness Center, we are developing a large hydroponic greenhouse on the roof of the former Legion building in downtown Williamson.
 This greenhouse will produce a variety of leafy green products that will supply the local food market in Williamson in addition to our regional food hub.